-With utmost consideration for the Safety of Life and Property and the Protection of Environment, the Company dedicates itself to meet the expectations of its Customers and the aspirations of its Stakeholders by ensuring that an effective Integrated Management System is in place that complies with the relevant National and International Codes, Standards, Statutory and Regulatory requirements.
+With utmost consideration for the Safety of Life and Property and the Protection of Environment, the Company dedicates itself to meet the expectations of its Customers and the aspirations of its Stakeholders by ensuring that effective Safety, Quality and Environmental Management Systems are in place that comply with the relevant National and International Codes, Standards, Statutory and Regulatory requirements.

-In line with our strategy to be a market leader, an Organization caring for the environment and society, and a preferred safe and secure service provider, we shall monitor and ensure the effectiveness and continual improvement of our systems, leading to excellence.
+In line with our strategy to be a market leader, a preferred safe service provider and an Organization caring for the environment, we shall monitor and ensure the effectiveness and continual improvement of our systems, leading to excellence.

-With our firm belief in team success, we shall achieve our objectives by providing training and adequate resources to a highly motivated and an empowered workforce with due regard to their health, safety, security and welfare.
+With our firm belief in team success, we shall achieve our objectives by providing training and adequate resources to a highly motivated and an empowered workforce with due regard to their health and safety.